 where D0 = Dividend of the first year

 g = Dividend growth rate

-It is denoted by ke.
-Cost of equity can be defined as the minimum rate of return to be earned to pay off dividends to the shareholders.
+Cost of equity – It is denoted by ke.
+The cost of equity can be defined as the minimum rate of return to be earned to pay off dividends to the shareholders.
 There are 4 methods available to calculate the cost of equity.